LinuxManjaroTutorials

 sudo systemctl restart httpd

 Congratulations!
 You have successfully installed phpMyAdmin.
-Thanks for using this tutorial for installing the latest version of phpMyAdmin on the Manjaro system.
+Thanks for using this tutorial to install the latest version of phpMyAdmin on the Manjaro system.
 For additional help or useful information, we recommend you check the official phpMyAdmin website.

 VPS Manage Service Offer